SuprHackerSteve/Crescendo/README.md

 Apple has introduced some new security mechanisms that we need to enable to get Crescendo running.

-1. Ensure that you have moved the app to your /Applications director or the system extension will fail to load.
+1. Ensure that you have moved the app to your /Applications directory or the system extension will fail to load.
 2. For the first run you will be prompted to approve the system extension, after clicking the "Start" button.

    _NOTE: I have noticed that there is an issue where System Preferences won't show an allow button.
-I assume this is some internal issue Apple needs to workout.
+I assume this is some internal issue Apple needs to work out.
 Clicking back to System Preferences and navigating forward again seems to fix the issue._

    ![Sysext](assets/sysext.png)
    ![Allow](assets/allow.png)